JensKlimke/jk/.junie/guidelines.md

    - Ensure tests cover all requirements from Level 0
 4. **Execute tests** to ensure correctness
    - Mark tasks as completed (✓) in Level 2 when tests pass
-5. **Modify implementation** when necessary to meet the specification
-   - Update code to address any issues found during testing
-6. **Update specification L2 → L1 → L0** if necessary, to ensure consistency
-   - If implementation details change, update Level 2 first
-   - If architectural changes are needed, update Level 1
-   - If requirements change, update Level 0

 ### Bottom-Up Approach (Existing Implementation)
 When code has been added without prior specification, follow this process: